fajrullah/notifications/README.md

 ## Introduction

-A simple application to send a happy birthday message to users on their birthday at exactly 9 am on their local time.
-For example, if one user is in New York and the second user is in Melbourne, they should be getting a birthday message in their own time zone
+Automatically send heartwarming birthday messages to users at exactly 9 am on their local time.

 ## Getting Started